 - Lodge accommodation (Twin share basis) will be provided during the trekking.

-- One experienced, well-trained, fluent English speaking, friendly, specialized in Manaslu trekking region and government authorized trekking guide and required porters ( One porter for two persons)
+- One experienced, well-trained, fluent English speaking, friendly, specialized in Manaslu trekking region and government authorized trekking guide

 - Guide and porter’s food, accommodation, salary, insurance, transportation, and equipment.